How to Connect Software Without APIs

 How It Works in Practice

-Alternatively, if direct web automation is not possible, many billing portals allow users to request an export of billing data as a CSV or XML file.
+For cases where browser-based access is not possible at all — for example, a portal that actively blocks automation or requires physical hardware authentication — there are fallback approaches worth knowing.
 In this scenario, you can request an export from the portal, download the file to a secure server via SFTP or another file transfer method, and then parse the CSV or XML data for integration with your system.
-This file-based export approach is common when APIs are unavailable, enabling you to automate data flows by processing exported files from the portal.

 Another common method is email-based integration.
-Here, a system sends emails with structured data (such as CSV attachments or formatted content in the email body), and another system monitors an inbox and parses these emails for relevant information.
-Email parsing can be used for integration when services send automated notifications, allowing you to extract data from emails or attachments and feed it into your workflow.
-Using data transformation layers helps convert these extracted data formats into a standardized format before loading into the destination application.
+Here, a system sends emails with structured data such as CSV attachments or formatted content in the email body, and another system monitors an inbox and parses these emails for relevant information.
 Additionally, many iPaaS solutions offer pre-built connectors for popular legacy systems, allowing integration without coding a custom API request.

 Integration Challenges and Solutions

-When direct database access isn't possible—perhaps due to security restrictions or lack of credentials—screen scraping becomes a practical alternative.
+When direct database access isn’t possible, screen scraping becomes a practical alternative.
 This technique involves using tools or bots to parse web pages, extract data, and interact with forms in the same way a user would.
-While screen scraping can unlock data from web interfaces, it's important to recognize its limitations: changes to the website's layout or JavaScript can break your integration, requiring ongoing maintenance and monitoring to ensure reliability.
+While screen scraping can unlock data from web interfaces, changes to the website’s layout or JavaScript can break your integration, requiring ongoing maintenance and monitoring.

-In some cases, building a thin wrapper or middleware layer is the best solution.
+In some cases, building a thin middleware layer is the best solution.
 This involves creating a lightweight code layer that sits between the legacy system and your integration platform, translating requests and responses into a standardized format.
-Middleware can help normalize data, manage authentication, and provide a more reliable interface for your receiving system.
-Technologies like XML, CSV, and JavaScript are often used to parse, transform, and move data between systems, making it easier to implement and maintain integrations.
-Compared to building custom integrations from scratch, middleware solutions (which act as a thin wrapper between systems) can be more cost effective, especially for mid-market teams or automation scenarios requiring complex workflows.
+Technologies like XML, CSV, and JavaScript are often used to parse, transform, and move data between systems.

 Security and reliability should always be top priorities.
 Use encryption, authentication, and authorization to safeguard data as it moves between systems.
 Regularly monitor integration activity, track performance metrics, and be prepared to adapt your solution as systems evolve or requirements change.